-The Campus-Engaged Learning (CEL-1) activity enables first-year students to participate in campus life in meaningful ways that foster the development of skills in intercultural competencies and prepare students to take part in active community-building in campus settings.
+The Community-Engaged Learning (CEL-1) requirement enables first-year students to participate in campus life in meaningful ways that foster the development of skills in intercultural competencies and prepare students to take part in active community-building in campus and community settings.

-Campus-Engaged Learning activities (CEL-1) must total a minimum of 40 hours, approximately equal to course contact hours.
-Of these, 20 hours will involve participation in campus education events focused on diversity, inclusion, equity and access in order to expand intercultural competencies; and 20 hours will consist of campus activities/projects of students’ choice that meet the goals of the requirement to work collaboratively in community and meet a community need.
-The student will document the fulfillment of the CEL-1 and reflect on it in the Division I retrospective essay.
+Community-Engaged Learning (CEL-1) must total a minimum of 40 hours, approximately equal to course contact hours.
+Of these, 20 hours will involve participation in campus educational events focused on diversity, inclusion, equity and access, in order to expand the student's intercultural competencies; and 20 hours will consist of campus activities/projects of the student's choice that meet the goals of the requirement to work collaboratively in community and meet a community need.
+The student will document the fulfillment of the CEL-1 and reflect on both the community education and the campus activities.

 The purpose of CEL-1 is for students to deepen their ability to engage with the community on campus.
-Not only are these skills important for becoming a part of the Hampshire community, they also prepare students to pursue other out-of-classroom learning, which can affect their educational path and enrich their experience at Hampshire.
+Not only are these skills important for becoming part of the Hampshire community, they also prepare students to pursue other out-of-classroom learning activities, which can affect their educational path and enrich their experience at Hampshire.

 CEL-1 activities should help with any or all of the following goals: